mohammedadamb/hello-word/README.md

 # hello-word
+hi there,

-this is my first github repository
+yhis is my first github repository